Managing Your Allergies: Care Instructions

 Managing your allergies is an important part of staying healthy.
-Your doctor will help you find out what may be causing the allergies.
-Common causes of allergy symptoms are house dust and dust mites, animal dander, mould, and pollen.
+Your doctor will help you find out what may be the cause of the allergies.
+Common causes of symptoms are house dust and dust mites, animal dander, mould, and pollen.

-As soon as you know what triggers your symptoms, try to reduce your exposure to your triggers.
+As soon as you know what triggers your symptoms, try to avoid those things.
 This can help prevent allergy symptoms, asthma, and other health problems.

 Ask your doctor about allergy medicine or immunotherapy.
 These treatments may help reduce or prevent allergy symptoms.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?

 - If you have been told by your doctor that dust or dust mites are causing your allergy, decrease the dust around your bed:

 - Wash sheets, pillowcases, and other bedding in hot water every week.

 - Use dust-proof covers for pillows, duvets, and mattresses.
 Avoid plastic covers because they tear easily and do not "breathe."
 Wash as instructed on the label.

 - Do not use any blankets and pillows that you do not need.